Skip to content

 The complete command should look something like this:

-Import the Microsoft Exchange Data Dump into Archilogic and export an IMDF-compatible ZIP file
+3. Import Microsoft Exchange Data into the Archilogic Editor

 1. Sign in to your Archilogic Dashboard: https://app.archilogic.com/login